Critical Kaluza-Klein black holes and black strings in D = 10: Results

-At the bottom of Fig. \ref{geometry} we display the remaining geometric quantities as functions of the relative tension $n$ normalized by its value at the GL point.
+At the bottom of Fig.\ \ref{geometry} we display the remaining geometric quantities as functions of the relative tension $n$ normalized by its value at the GL point.
 We have added zooms of these plots to better appreciate the region where the various curves merge.
-In $D=10$ the merger happens at a cusp, with the physical quantities of both the LOC and the NUBS coming out of the cusp in the same direction.
-This behavior should be contrasted with the $D=5,6$ case, in which a part from the shrinking spirals, the physical quantities for the LOC and the NUBS approach the merger from opposite sides.
-It would be nice to understand this behavior from the double cone geometry.
+In $D=10$ the merger happens at a cusp, with the physical quantities of both the NUBS and the LOC coming out of the cusp in the same direction.
+This behavior should be contrasted with the $D=5,6$ case, in which a part from the shrinking spirals, the physical quantities for the NUBS and the LOC approach the merger from opposite sides.
+It would be nice to understand this behavior from the double-cone geometry.
 From the behavior of $L_{\text{axis}}/L$ and $R_{\text{min}}/L$ as they approach zero, we estimate the value of $n/n_{\text{GL}}$ at the merger to be $n_{\text{Merger}} \simeq 0.139n_{\text{GL}}$.

-A useful way to visualize the geometry of $\tau = \textrm{const.}$ sections of horizon is by embedding them into $(D-1)$-dimensional Euclidean space $\E^{D-1}$, with a flat metric
+A useful way to visualize the geometry of $\tau = \textrm{const.}$ sections of the horizon is by embedding them into $(D-1)$-dimensional Euclidean space $\E^{D-1}$, with a flat metric

 For NUBS, the horizon geometry can be described as a surface $X = X(y)$, $Y(y) = R(y)$ in $\E^{D-1}$, whilst for LOC one has $X = X(a)$, $Y(a) = r_0\cos a\sqrt{Q_2'}\big|_H$.
-In each case, the embedding coordinate is given by \beq \enq In Fig. \ref{emb} we plot $Y/L$ vs $X/L$ for some representative solutions, including the most critical ones.
-We postpone the detailed comparison with the double cone metric to the next subsection.
+In each case, the embedding coordinate is given by \beq \enq In Fig.\ \ref{emb} we plot $Y/L$ vs $X/L$ for some representative solutions, including the most critical ones.
+We postpone the detailed comparison with the double-cone metric to the next subsection.

 \end{minipage} {\textsl{Eccentricity (top left) and non-uniformity parameter (top right) as a function of the dimensionless inverse temperature.
 These quantities give a direct measure of the deformation of LOC and NUBS respectively.
-The different geometrical lengths and radii for NUBS and LOC as functions of the relative tension normalized at the GL threshold point.}} \end{center}
+Different geometrical lengths and radii for NUBS and LOC (bottom) as a function of the relative tension normalized at the GL threshold point.}} \end{center}

 { }